Nikon FM10: Target markets and criticism

 The Nikon FM10 fills the very bottom of the Nikon SLR line, and was introduced to meet the needs of the burgeoning South and East Asian amateur photographic markets.
 Until then, Nikon cameras were world-renowned for their very high quality and durability, but were also expensive.
 Despite the emergence of an increasingly prosperous middle-class in these countries, their income had not yet reached Western standards, so even the cheapest Nikons were generally beyond their means.
 The FM10's deliberately limited features and use of relatively dated technology were intended to keep production costs- and therefore price- as low as possible for these markets.

 However, the FM10 has been criticised by some for perceived low quality, attributed to its targeting of the brand-conscious nouveau riche in developing countries.
 It is claimed that the FM10 was intended for those who desired affordable ownership of a famous brand name, regardless of the actual quality of the camera itself.

 Nevertheless, when news of the FM10 reached Western photographers, a clamor arose and Nikon decided to offer it worldwide.
 While there have been mixed opinions, with some expressing reservations about its durability, it has proved popular as an entry level beginner's camera, and for photography students needing or wanting to use film and fully manual, mechanical SLR cameras.
-The Nikon FM10 sells steadily because of the prominent Nikon brand on its pentaprism, and for its compatibility with a wide range of new and used Nikon and third-party lenses.
+The Nikon FM10 sold steadily because of the prominent Nikon brand on its pentaprism, and for its compatibility with a wide range of new and used Nikon and third-party lenses.
 It is also a fairly popular backup camera among traditionalist photographers using more sophisticated Nikon bodies.

 Discontinuation

 In January 2006, Nikon announced that they were discontinuing the majority of their film-based camera bodies.
-Along with Nikon's flagship model, the F6, the FM10 was one of only two to remain in production, lasting until October 2020.
+Along with Nikon's flagship model, the F6, the FM10 was one of only two to remain in production.

 However, by November 2020, Nikon USA had marked the FM10 as "archived" and by mid-2022 it had been marked "discontinued" across multiple Nikon sites.

+Nikon FE10

+The Nikon FE10 was a variant of the FM10 released in 1997.
+Unlike the mechanical FM10 (which only requires power for optional use of the light meter) the FE10 incorporates more extensive electronic features including an electronically-controlled shutter.

+The FE10 also supports aperture priority mode.